lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning_updated.md

 > Please note that, since the data is taken from a wikiHow dataset, the text might sound ungrammatical or unnatural at times.
 Do not let this distract you from the task.
 When you feel like you cannot complete the task due to the ungrammaticality of the text, select "Yes" and write a note in the comment section.

 Below the texts you will find two buttons (:grey-background[Yes] and :grey-background[No]) as well as a comment section.

-When you check a button, a scale from 1 to 5 will appear where you can mark how confident you are in your decision.
-1 means "Not confident at all" and 5 corresponds to "Absolutely sure".
-Additionally, if you check the :grey-background[No] button, four more checkboxes will appear.
+If you check the :grey-background[No] button, four more checkboxes will appear.
+You will further find five more checkboxes where you have to select how confident you are in your selection before you can proceed.
 You can check out this mini example here and play around with it:

 ---
 :grey-background[*Article name:*] &emsp;How_To_Annotate_This_Task.txt